 - Helps you remain compliant with federal regulations.

-- Allows you to be eligible for certain types of jobs that require a Medical Card.
+- Allows you to be eligible for certain jobs requiring a Medical Card.

 - Provides an official record of your physical and mental health status.